-Just four accounting firms – PricewaterhouseCoopers, KPMG, Deloitte & Touche and Ernst & Young – audit 97 per cent of FTSE 350 companies.
-"Although their might is being challenged by mid-tier firms such as Grant Thornton.
+Just four accountancy firms – PricewaterhouseCoopers, KPMG, Deloitte & Touche and Ernst & Young – audit 97 per cent of FTSE 350 companies and around 99 per cent of the London Stock Exchange's FTSE 100.

 Prem Sikka, Professor of Accounting at the University of Essex writes: